-3 Hrs.
-Prerequisite: COS 111, COS 112, COS 125 and COS 143
+Prerequisite: COS 111, COS 112, COS 125, and COS 143 Co-Requisite: COS 115, COS 116, and COS 113

 During this course students perform various chemical texturing activities.
 Emphasis is placed on cosmetologist and client safety, chemical use and handling, hair and scalp analysis, and client consulting.
+This is a CORE course.